 Eighty miles from Coron town, past Linapacan Strait, is El Nido, set on the emerald west coast of North Palawan Island.
 This is picture-postcard country of limestone karst outcroppings, rocky crags jutting proudly from the sea blanketed by primeval rainforest, birdsong, and quick-snapping Japanese.
 If you don’t own a 20 megapixel camera with a rocket-launcher-size lens to shoot a frog’s tonsil at 200 yards, don’t bother to come.

-The Ten Knots group runs El Nido Resorts – three splendid hideaways, two of them 15 minutes apart, on facing islands, and the third, an hour's flight south at Apulit.
+The Ten Knots group runs El Nido Resorts – four splendid hideaways, two of them 15 minutes apart, on facing islands, and the other two on Apulit and Pangulasian islands near Taytay town.
 These are Palawan eco resorts that are just that.
 Resort life dovetails fairly seamlessly – and painlessly – with Mother Nature and great care is taken not to upset the balance.
 No picking up shells, unless they’re unexploded shells.
 Well, not really.
 Feel free to leave your footprints in pristine sand and stick a toe into endless azure.
 The staff works hard to keep things spotless and a staggering 1,000kg of non-biodegradable junk is collected each year, not including mother-in-law flotsam.
 Guests are encouraged to do the same and limit their own litter.
 In-room there’s an informative chart detailing local marine life and fauna with pictures.
 Tick off your sightings along with time and location to help keep track of the area’s unique underwater and overwater diversity.